dth2/Modeling_STI_among_women_men_ages_15_44/README.md

 2) The Versions of R and all of the required R packages with versions are listed in the renvlock file.
 You can use the renv package to build the required R environment.

 3) The R scripts 001 Make SWS of US 2019data.R and 002 Make SWS of US 2011data.R prep the NSFG data for use in the EpiModel environment.
-The output files are a long file that contains data on each sexual relatioship extracted for the NSFG and a wide file that contains a single row of attribute data for each individual from the NSFG data that will be used to inform the network model.
+The output files are a self weighted sample of the NSFG data output as a long file that contains data on each sexual relatioship from the egos sampled with replacement from the NSFG and a wide file that contains a single row of attributes for each ego in the selfweighted sample from the NSFG data that will be used to inform the network model.

-4) The Make NW_params.R and Make NW_stats.R R scripts should be loaded in to the
+5) The Make NW_params.R and Make NW_stats.R R scripts should be loaded in to the R environment.
+These functions will be used to generate the network paramters and network statristics used by EpiModelHIV from the  NSFG data.